2019 Java blackout

 The 2019 Java blackout was a power outage that occurred across much of Java on August 4, 2019 11:50 (UTC+7) to August 5, 2019 at 22:00 (UTC+7) (depending on area).

 Areas affected

 Areas affected by power cuts include the Greater Jakarta area including Jakarta, Banten, West Java, parts of Special Region of Yogyakarta, Central Java and East Java.
 In West Java, areas affected by the power cuts included Bandung, Bekasi, Cianjur, Cimahi, Cirebon, Garut, Karawang, Purwakarta, Majalaya, Sumedang, Tasikmalaya, Depok, Gunung Putri, Sukabumi, and Bogor.
 In Banten, the area affected was Cilegon.

 Cause

-Perusahaan Listrik Negara (The State Electricity Company) initially cited the reason for power outages as disruptions in gas turbines 1 to 6 at the Suralaya Power Plant and some other disruptions at the Cilegon Power Plant.
+The cause of the blackout was confused in Perusahaan Listrik Negara (The State Electricity Company)'s initial announcements.
+At first, PLN cited disruptions in gas turbines 1 to 6 at the Suralaya Power Plant and some other disruptions at the Cilegon Power Plant.
 PLN then corrected the reason by citing a disturbance on the transmission side of Ungaran and Pemalang 500 kV which resulted in energy transfers from east to west failing.
 PLN expressed its apology regarding this.

+Ultimately, the limited number of east-west transmission lines on the island caused the blackout.
+After a lightning strike disabled one transmission line, the only other became overloaded and automatically removed itself from service.
+The network west of the break had insufficient generation, and could not shed enough load to recover.
+The network east had excess generation, and survived without blacking out.